scroll-tech/scroll/CONTRIBUTING.md

 ## Contribute to Scroll

 Did you know there are many ways of contributing to Scroll?
-If you are looking to contribute to by adding Scroll to existing Dev Tools or by doing integrations please go to the [Contribute to Scroll](https://github.com/scroll-tech/contribute-to-scroll) instead.
-If you are looking to contribute to Scroll's zkEVM circuits on Halo2 refer to the [zkEVM circuits](https://github.com/scroll-tech/zkevm-circuits) repo.
+If you are looking to contribute to by adding Scroll to existing Dev Tools or by doing integrations please go to the [Contribute to Scroll](https://github.com/scroll-tech/contribute-to-scroll) repo instead.
+If you are looking to contribute to Scroll's Halo2 zkEVM circuits please refer to the [zkEVM circuits](https://github.com/scroll-tech/zkevm-circuits) repo.
 This repository covers the Scroll infrastructure and smart contracts, if you want to contribute to these areas continue reading this document.

 ## Issues and PRs